LACMIP/emu/docs/_documentation/imaging.md

 # Storage
 ## Google Drive
 All specimen images should be saved to an appropriate subfolder in _Google Drive > Shared Drives > LACMIP Imaging_. **The purpose of this shared drive is to store original, unaltered specimen images**.
-These files should be periodically shared with the Database Manager for ingestion into EMu.
-Any images that are intended for the web will also need to be saved to Extensis Portfolio.
+These files should be periodically shared with the Database Manager for ingestion into EMu's [Multimedia module]({{ site.baseurl }}/documetation/multimedia).
+Images that are intended for the web will also need to be uploaded to Extensis Portfolio.

 {% include figure image_path="assets/images/imaging_sharing.png" alt="Save images to the shared Google Drive, _LACMIP Imaging_" caption="**Figure illustrating where to save specimen images in Google Drive.** Right-click the image above to enlarge it in a separate tab or window." %}